girlrilaz/my_project_builder/README.md

 ##### OPTION 1: Conda virtual environment

-Windows or Mac with Conda:

-In the terminal or command line :
+Windows or Mac - in the terminal or command line :

 <i>conda activate [replace_with_env_name]</i>